 The eastern grassed area features remnant limestone sculptures from the former Atlantis Marine Park.
 The six sculptures include five busts and a winged human figure.
-Four out of the five busts can be identified as Captain James Cook, Jacques Cousteau, Harry Butler and Mark Le Buse.
+Four out of the five busts can be identified as Captain James Cook, Jacques Cousteau, Harry Butler and Mark Le Buse, who were not Aboriginal, are unrelated to the creation stories, and in some cases had contentious relations with the Noongar community.